DESTINY+: Overview

-As of October 2024, DESTINY^{+} is planned to be launched from Tanegashima Space Center on an H3 launch vehicle.
-A launch vehicle change from Epsilon S to H3 delayed the launch date from 2025 to JFY2028, although there's no change of fly-by with 3200 Phaeton in JFY2030.
+As of October 2024, DESTINY^{+} is planned to be launched from Tanegashima Space Center on an H3 launch vehicle together with another asteroid mission, the ESA's Ramses.
+A launch vehicle change from Epsilon S to H3 delayed the launch date from 2025 to JFY2028, although there's no change of fly-by with 3200 Phaethon in JFY2030.

 In previous plan, it was to be launched by Epsilon S into low-Earth orbit in 2025 and to spend 1.5 years raising its orbit with ion engines.
 A lunar flyby (at ~300000 km) would have accelerated the probe into an interplanetary orbit.
 During this cruise time it will fly by a few near Earth objects for study, including the transition body 3200 Phaethon in 2030, as well as measure interplanetary and interstellar dust.

 The probe's ion engines have the capability to perform another orbit transfer to study additional objects.

 Objectives

 DESTINY^{+} will be a technology demonstrator to further improve operations of low cost solar electric propulsion in deep space.
-It will also demonstrate innovative light-weight solar array panel technology.
+It will also demonstrate innovative lightweight solar array panel technology.
 The scientific aspect of this mission is to understand origin and nature of dusts, which are key sources of organic compounds to Earth.
 It will also observe dusts from comet/asteroid 3200 Phaethon using a dust analyzer and will map its surface using a multiband telescopic camera to understand the mechanisms of dust ejection.
 The spacecraft will come as close as 500 km from 3200 Phaethon.